rainbowkappamc/jackboxbeta64/README.md

 # The Beta64 Mod for The JBPP6
 A Jackbox 6 Mod that adds trivia around Beta64's Community.
-NOTICE :
-Future releases will be prioritized for kappabox.live/download over github
+NOTICE : Future releases will be prioritized for https://kappabox.live/download over the github repo.

 BETA64 MOD for https://www.twitch.tv/beta64 , JJDB210 - https://www.twitch.tv/jjdb210 , and ~~Scott The Woz~~.